mattmakai/fullstackpython.com/source/content/pages/11-misc/1101-best-python-resources.markdown

   covered in both newsletters but they often cover different articles and projects from around the web.

+* [Import Python](http://importpython.com/newsletter/) is a newer newsletter thank Python Weekly and PyCoder's Weekly.
+So far I've found this newsletter covers different sources from other newsletters.
+It's well worth subscribing to all three so you don't miss anything.

 ### Those resources should help get you started.
 What's next?